-The importance of partnership working has been increasing over the last decade or more, e.g. it is a key theme within the Scotish Government's Joint Future policy for health and social care services.
-It is also emphasised as the way to work not just with partner organizations but also the people who receive our services.
+The importance of partnership working has been increasing over the last decade or more, e.g. it is a key theme within the Scottish Government's Joint Future policy for health and social care services.
+It is also emphasised as the way to work not just with partner organisations and trade unions but also the people who receive our services.